 Given that the planning regime is specific to the Crossrail Act and outwith the more usual regime under the Town & Country Planning Acts a simple Guide to Schedule 7 was produced by Crossrail and distributed to all the relevant planning authorities to assist their planning officers by providing guidance and a single location to find all the necessary information established to process a request for approval under Schedule 7.

 Schedule 9 to the Crossrail Act 2008 disapplies the normal listed building control regime for specific buildings and certain works required for the construction and operation of Crossrail.
 However, in order to secure some local authority oversight to this work Crossrail was required to enter into legal agreements, known as Heritage Deeds, with the relevant local planning authorities and English Heritage (now Historic England) by which it has to submit for approval method statements describing how the works described in Schedule 9 will be carried out.
 This regime enabled the statutory bodies and consultees as set out in the Deeds to approve the methodology of the works and to assess and oversee the works’ physical impact on the historic fabric, but not to oppose the principle that the work could be carried out.

 For buildings listed in table 1 to Schedule 9 to the Act the relevant works were set out as a Works Specification in Schedule 1 Part 1 of each Heritage Deed and Part 2 of each schedule sets out the Method Statement Details which Crossrail was required to submit to local planning authorities for approval.
-For buildings listed in table 2 to Schedule 9 to the Act the dis-application related only to works for maintaining or restoring the character of the listed buildings – referred to as the mitigation of the impact of settlement – and no works details were included in the relevant Deeds.
+For buildings listed in table 2 of Schedule 9 to the Act the dis-application related only to works for maintaining or restoring the character of the listed buildings – referred to as the mitigation of the impact of settlement – and no works details were included in the relevant Deeds.